cce-bigdataintro-1160/winter2020-site/7-viz.md

   * Explore datasets through plots
   * Add multiple plots to the same subplot(ax)

-1. Using the Boston [housing.data](viz-files/boston/housing.data) dataset, plot one chart of each type:
+1. Using the Boston [housing.data](viz-files/boston/housing.data) dataset and the syntax `fig, axes = plt.subplots(2, 1, figsize=(8,8))`, plot one chart of each type:
   - line `plot` passing one column(feature)
   - `scatter` plot passing two columns(features)
+  - put the the 2 plots above on the same figure
 2. Make sure to add a `title`, `xlabel` and `ylabel` on each of the previous plots
-3. Put the the 2 plots above on the same figure and save it on a single file
+3. Save it on a single file
 4. You don't need to use multiple charts per figure anymore, just one is fine.
 Keep your `scatter` plot from the previous exercise and play with at least 2 of the `color`, `marker` and `alpha` parameters
 5. Use one more feature(column) to play with the `s`(size) parameter of a `scatter` plot.
 * In order to do it first set it to a fixed value, like `s=10`.